opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ![aggregated-projects-milestones](image-20201211131511543.png)

 **Please note**: If you want to make use of this feature, it is necessary to add milestones for the most important dates to your projects.
 At the moment this feature is not available for other [work package types](../../../getting-started/work-packages-introduction/#what-is-a-work-package).
-Which projects are shown depends on the [filters](#filter-work-packages) of the work package table you're in and your [permissions](../../../system-admin-guide/users-permissions/roles-permissions/).
+Apart from the set filters the list of displayed projects depends on your [permissions](../../../system-admin-guide/users-permissions/roles-permissions/).
+You can only see private projects that you are a member of and public projects.
 In some cases (many work packages) you will have to increase the objects per page in bottom right corner to display multiple projects.
 Change the available options in the [system settings](../../../system-admin-guide/system-settings/general-settings/) if necessary.
  ![image-20201211131803961](image-20201211131803961.png)